Skip to content

 In the end, unless you use this type of logic in your code, Python-on-whales is safe to use with multithreading and multiprocessing.

-Python-on-whales needs the Docker CLI to work (unlike docker-py).
+Python-on-whales needs the Docker or Podman CLI to work (unlike docker-py).
 Most of the time, users already have the CLI installed on their machines.
-It's possible to verify that the CLI is there by doing docker --help in the command line.
+It's possible to verify that the CLI is there by doing docker --help (or podman --help) in the command line.

 Sometimes, the CLI might not be available on the system, it can happen if you want to control Docker from within a container with -v /var/run/docker.sock:/var/run/docker.sock, or if you want to connect to a remote daemon with the host argument.